trebor/soul-bound/rfc.md

   * Δ₁ (Challenge Response Window)
     * Time allowed for Candidate to respond to ChallengeRequest
     * Used in: ChallengeRequest → SensorPackage transition
+    * See Section 13.1 for configured value
   * Δ₂ (Sensor to Attestation Window)
     * Time allowed for Sponsor to verify and attest sensor data
     * Used in: SensorPackage → SponsorAttestation transition
+    * See Section 13.1 for configured value
   * Δ₃ (Attestation to Mint Window)
     * Time allowed for Candidate to submit MintRequest
     * Used in: SponsorAttestation → MintRequest transition
+    * See Section 13.1 for configured value
   * ΔT (Clock Skew)
     * Maximum allowed difference between local and message timestamps
     * Used in: All message validation
+    * See Section 13.1 for configured value
   * ΔV (Validation Response Window)
     * Time allowed for validators to respond to MintRequest
     * Used in: MintRequest → ValidationResponse transition
+    * See Section 13.1 for configured value

 * **Network-Level Timing Parameters**
   * Δₚ (Partition Detection Window)
     * Time to detect network partitions
     * Used in: Validator state machine
+    * See Section 13.1 for configured value
   * Δᵣ (Validator Reconfiguration Window)
     * Time allowed for validator set changes
     * Used in: Validator rotation and reconfiguration
+    * See Section 13.1 for configured value

 * **Implementation-Specific Windows**
   The following windows are left to implementations to define based on their specific requirements: